tarwn/lessthandot-hugo/blogs/content/posts/2012-04-23-sql-server-developer-tips-and.md

   - Microsoft SQL Server

 ---
-This blog is to share and highlight some of the tips and tricks that I’ve learned while using SQL Server the last few years.
+This blog is to share and highlight some of the tips and tricks that I've learned while using SQL Server the last few years.
 Some of these are code oriented, database design, or performance oriented, while others focus on personal development.
 Hopefully you'll learn at least one thig from this blog.

-## You don’t have to type out the columns
+## You don't have to type out the columns

-If you’re using SQL Server Management Studios (SSMS) 2005 or higher, you can tell SSMS to script out select statements for you.
+If you're using SQL Server Management Studios (SSMS) 2005 or higher, you can tell SSMS to script out select statements for you.
 To do this, right-click the table, go to Script Table As – Select To – New Query Editor Window .
 You can alternatively script to the clipboard if you already have a script open and just want to paste in there .
 This will open up a new window with your select statement.

 ![scritping select to][1]

 A bonus (or down side) is that SQL Server automatically wraps each column with brackets, so if your column names have odd characters (such as spaces) this will always work.
 Another bonus is consistency.
-Using this method you will always be sure to have all of the columns in the table, so if you’re forgetful this method is perfect for you.
+Using this method you will always be sure to have all of the columns in the table, so if you're forgetful this method is perfect for you.

 ## Use a spreadsheet to help build your update statement